codinggist/react-native-mapbox-navigation/README.md

 ## Features

-- A full-fledged turn-by-turn navigation UI for iPhone, iPad, and CarPlay that’s ready to drop into your application
+- A full-fledged turn-by-turn navigation UI for iPhone, iPad, and CarPlay that's ready to drop into your application
 - [Professionally designed map styles](https://www.mapbox.com/maps/) for daytime and nighttime driving
 - Worldwide driving, cycling, and walking directions powered by [open data](https://www.mapbox.com/about/open/) and user feedback
 - Traffic avoidance and proactive rerouting based on current conditions in [over 55 countries](https://docs.mapbox.com/help/how-mapbox-works/directions/#traffic-data)